Updated at 5:21 p.m., June 10.

 - Gov. Gary Herbert has announced all Utah public schools will remain closed for the rest of the academic year.
 KUER reporter Kate Groetzinger and Salt Lake Tribune reporter Zak Podmore are based in San Juan County and are following the local effects of the coronavirus, including in the Navajo Nation.

 - Navajo Nation has a curfew in effect from 8 p.m. to 5 a.m. each day until further notice.
 Exceptions are made for essential works and emergency situations.
+President Jonathan Nez said the weekend-long curfews have been paused following recommendations from health officials.

 *Note: The City of Cortez, the Cortez Public Library and Southwest Health System are underwriters of KSJD.